Manuscript Submission Checklist

 Before you submit your manuscript to the journal for review, please ensure that all the items listed below have been checked and uploaded with your submission.
 In case you require more information about any of the items in this list, please refer to the relevant section in these Author Guidelines or contact the Publisher directly at firstname.lastname@example.org.

-The Journal of African Trade publishes two different article types with the following specifications:
+Clinical Hematology International (CHI) publishes a range of article types with the following specifications:

-Manuscripts are submitted to the Journal of African Trade using the Editorial Manager online submission and peer review system.
+Manuscripts are submitted to Clinical Hematology International using the Editorial Manager online submission and peer review system.
 Please click on the Submit your Paper button in the left-hand menu on the journal homepage for a link to access this system.
 Instructions will be provided on screen for uploading all the relevant information and files associated with your submission.
 All manuscripts must be in the English language and Authors are advised to ensure clarity, brevity and accuracy of the information provided.

 Note that the submission of a manuscript means that the research described has not been published previously in other journals, that it is not under consideration for publication elsewhere, that its publication is approved by all Authors – either tacitly or explicitly – and by the responsible authorities where the work was carried out, and that upon acceptance the article will not be published elsewhere in the same form, either in English or in any other language, including in any electronic medium, without the written permission of the journal owner.
-The editorial team of the Journal of African Trade verifies the originality of submitted manuscripts using similarity detection software.
+The editorial team of Clinical Hematology International verifies the originality of submitted manuscripts using similarity detection software.

 Submission to the journal proceeds in an online environment only where Authors will be stepwise guided through the process of entering article details and uploading submission files.
 The online submission system automatically converts all source files into a single PDF file which is used in the peer review process.
 Please note that even though source files are converted to PDF at submission, the original editable files (e.g. in Word or LaTeX) are still needed for further processing and typesetting after acceptance.
 All correspondence, including notification of the Editor’s decision and requests for revision, is sent via email.